Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 This list of affordable spring break trips for families was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

-If you haven’t come up with a great destination that’s not going to cost you a ton of money, no need to worry.
+If you haven’t come up with a great family vacation spot that won’t cost you a ton of money, no need to worry.
 There’s still time to find the right Spring Break vacation that fits your wallet.

-We’ve come up with 7 great locations across the U.S. that are extremely affordable and also ideal for larger families.
+We’ve come up with 7 of the best spring break destinations across the U.S. that are incredibly affordable family vacation spots—no matter the size!

 Whether your family loves camping, sunbathing on the beach or exploring a museum, we’ve got you covered.
-Here are 7 affordable spring break options for big families.
+Here are 7 affordable spring break trips for families in the U.S.

-7 Incredible Inexpensive Places to Go for Spring Break in the US
+7 Affordable Spring Break Trips for Families in the US

 1. Visit Washington D.C During Spring Break

-For most people, Washington D.C is not the first place that they would think of for a spring break with their family.
-However, if you’re looking to avoid crowds, spring break is the perfect time to visit the city.
+For most people, Washington, D.C. is not the first place they would think of for spring break destinations with their family.
+However, if you want to avoid crowds, spring break is the perfect time to visit the city.

-While you may have seen Washington D.C on TV and in magazines, these iconic buildings, memorials, and monuments that need to be witnessed in person.
+While you may have seen Washington, D.C on TV and in magazines, these iconic and historical buildings, memorials, and monuments need to be witnessed in person.
 These all make for great photo spots in Washington DC, too!

 The cherry blossoms are in full bloom during the National Cherry Blossom Festival, which happens to be right around spring break.